 PA uses both the quality and the quantity of internal pages and external linking sites/pages to a given page to score the authority.

-Use PA as a quick approximation of the authority of a page within a site.
-Compare the PA to other pages on the same site, rather than pages on different sites.
+Use PA as a quick approximation of the authority of a webpage.

 UR “juice” is passed through ‘DoFollow’ links on every page equally.
 For example…

-Use UR as an assessment of the authority of a page within a site.
-Compare the UR to other pages on the same site, rather than pages on different sites.
+Use UR as an assessment of the authority of a page.
+Compare the UR to other pages on the same site rather than pages on different sites.